Blessed in Hebrew: The Meaning Behind the Word Baruch

 By blessing God, we give Him honor for His grace towards us.
 Thus, “Blessed are You, Our God” is a declaration of trust and the greatest hope for Him to reign over our circumstances.
 He is good, and we are dependent on His goodness.

 As mentioned above, blessing means an increase.
 When we bless God, it is His presence that increases in us.
-When we honor Him, we acknowledge how He in fact blesses us.
+When we honor Him, we acknowledge how He is increasing the goodness in our lives.
 It points to the increase of His goodness in our lives.
 And in order to live fully, we are dependent on His presence.

 In the Book of Numbers, God gives Moses some beautiful instructions on how to bless the chosen nation: